Harness-orchestrated review sweeps

 Type: kb/types/note.md · Status: seedling · Tags: kb-maintenance

 Review sweeps need fan-out: many (note, gate) pairs, packed into batches, executed in parallel, with per-batch failure isolation.
-Today the package supplies that fan-out itself (review_sweep's thread pool over subprocess runners).
-Harnesses are beginning to ship sub-agent orchestration as a first-class feature — Claude Code's dynamic workflows expose agent()/parallel() under a model-authored script — which does the same job with native progress display, concurrency caps, isolation, and budgets, and without the fragile half of the subprocess path (session-log scraping, stream decoding, usage-exhaustion string matching).
+Commonplace now leaves fan-out to the parent agent or harness: the package creates queued jobs and finalizes worker output, while the parent owns model calls, concurrency caps, budgets, and retries.
+Harnesses are beginning to ship sub-agent orchestration as a first-class feature — Claude Code's dynamic workflows expose agent()/parallel() under a model-authored script — which can perform that parent role with native progress display and isolation.
 This proposal holds the sweep-orchestration design for that medium.
-It is deliberately unadopted: the feature is single-vendor, and committing the framework's operating procedure to one harness's proprietary surface contradicts the portability goal that motivates it.
+It is deliberately unadopted as a framework-specific script: the feature is single-vendor, and committing the framework's operating procedure to one harness's proprietary surface contradicts the portability goal that motivates it.

 • The execution seams exist and are validated.
-ADR 030 shipped commonplace-prepare-review-batch and commonplace-ingest-batch-output; one experiment ran a real slice end-to-end (selector → two prepared batches → a 12-line workflow script with one reviewer agent per batch in parallel → ingest; 4 pairs recorded, zero Python changes; observations in kb/log.md, 2026-06-12).
+ADR 035 defines queued jobs: selector JSON -> commonplace-create-review-jobs --input ... --grouping {note,gate} -> worker output -> commonplace-finalize-review-job with optional provenance flags.
+One experiment ran a real slice end-to-end on an older seam (selector -> two prepared batches -> a 12-line workflow script with one reviewer agent per batch in parallel -> ingest; 4 pairs recorded, zero Python changes; observations in kb/log.md, 2026-06-12).
+The experiment remains evidence for the orchestration pattern, not for current command names.

 • The orchestration feature is Claude Code-only (dynamic workflows).
 No comparable scriptable sub-agent surface is known in the other harness this project runs (codex CLI).